mitodl/ocw-hugo-themes/README.md

 **Customizing site content:** To customize site content, either edit the site markdown locally, or edit the site at https://ocw-studio-rc.odl.mit.edu/sites/.
 After editing content in Studio, run `yarn start course <course-short-id>` (or `yarn start www` if you're working on ocw-www).
 If you already had the site locally, you will need to `cd` to the content directory and manually fetch the updated content with `git pull`.

-**MIT Fields:** In addition to ocw-www and the course sites, an experimental project "MIT Fields" is also available.
-Run `yarn start fields` to run an example fields site.

 ### Obtaining and Creating Content

 Content for the themes in this repo can be generated using an instance of [`ocw-studio`](https://github.com/mitodl/ocw-studio), a CMS used to author OCW sites.
 The RC instance is located at https://ocw-studio-rc.odl.mit.edu.
 Its content is published to MIT's Github Enterprise instance under the [`ocw-content-rc`](https://github.mit.edu/ocw-content-rc) organization.
 For the `www` theme, content can be found in the [`ocw-www`](https://github.mit.edu/ocw-content-rc/ocw-www) repo.
 For the `course` theme, use any repo in the [`ocw-content-rc`](https://github.mit.edu/ocw-content-rc) organization created using the `ocw-course` starter or create and publish your own.

-Much the same for `fields`, you can either create your own site using the `mit-fields` starter or find an existing one and use that.

 ### Environment variables